 2. Contributions to a pension plan

-If you're a member of a pension plan at work, then you have to subtract your "pension adjustment" (PA).
-Once again, the CRA does this for you on your notice of assessment.
-There's no need to worry about this the first year you join a pension plan, as your PA for a year reduces your RRSP deduction limit for the following year.
+Let’s say you're a member of a pension plan at work.
+Then you must subtract your Pension Adjustment (PA) from your RRSP contribution limit.
+Once again, the CRA does this for you on your Notice of Assessment.
+There's no need to worry about this the first year you join a pension plan.
+Your PA for a year reduces your RRSP deduction limit for the following year.

 3. RRSP over-contributions

-You're allowed to over-contribute up to $2,000 to an RRSP.
-But if you go over that, you can be charged 1% per month on the excess amount.
-(Although, if you withdraw the extra funds right away and send a letter to the CRA explaining that it was a legitimate mistake, you may be able to obtain a waiver of the excess contribution tax.)
+You can overcontribute up to $2,000 to an RRSP.
+If you go over that amount, the government will charge you 1% per month on the excess amount.
+However, it’s possible you overcontribute simply by mistake.
+Just make sure you withdraw the extra funds right away and send a letter to the CRA explaining that it was a legitimate error.
+This way you may be able to obtain a waiver for the excess contribution tax.

 Need help starting or contributing to an RRSP?